savarmehrotra/ovpl/README.md

 python2 ovpl/src/adapters/AdapterServer.py &
 ```

-Make sure you run them seperately and do not invoke `make`

-4. View the logs at /root/logs/ovpl.log by
+View the logs at /root/logs/ovpl.log by

 ```
 tail -f /root/logs/ovpl.log
 ```

-5. Open the location `http://localhost:8080` from the browser and
+Open the location `http://localhost:8080` from the browser and
    provide the lab id and lab sources url.